 - 1. Commercial Viability

 Gap: Commercial rents

 are comparatively low

 making most investments

 unviable without public

 sector support.
 Housing

 is more profitable than

 commercial space so is

 prioritised by developers

 over employment space.

 - 2. Abnormal Costs:

-Much of the town centre is

-within a conservation area

-with historic properties that

-are difficult and expensive
+Much of the town centre is within a conservation area with historic properties that are difficult and expensive costs) which can deter investors.

 (e.g. higher abnormal